RyanLEarl/smart-dog-collar-app-test/arduino/smart_dog_collar/README.md

 3. Open up the smart_dog_collar.ino file in your Arduino IDE
 4. Connect the Arduino Nano 33 BLE Sense Rev 2 to your device
 5. Double click the white reset button to put it in bootloader mode
+6. If the IDE does not detect your board (Arduino Nano 33 BLE), you might have to manually add the board.
-6. Click on "Upload" to upload code to the arduino (Might take a few minutes)
+7. Click on "Upload" to upload code to the arduino (Might take a few minutes)
-7. If any errors pop up you might need to install libraries using the Library Manager.
+8. If any errors pop up you might need to install libraries using the Library Manager.
 The libraries needed are found under arduino/lib
     *  arduino/lib/Arduino_TensorFlowLite should be the only one that needs to be manually installed

 ## Notes